Vinnovera/knowledgebase/babel/README.md

 };
 ```

-This makes it so we can use [modern and future JavaScript](http://es6-features.org/) today, without a great degree of backwards compability.
+This makes it so we can use [modern and future JavaScript](http://es6-features.org/) today, with a great degree of backwards compability.

 ### Get it running